sjw10/INDE-577/Principal Component Analysis/README.md

 # Principal Component Analysis
 As mentioned in the previous K-Means Clustering module, sometimes there can be too many attributes for data, leading to too many dimensions that are too far spaced apart, leading to skewed results.
+Principal Component Analysis is one way to complete dimensionality reduction.
+The idea behind Principal Component Analysis is to find the dimensions that lead to the most variance and plot the data onto these dimensions.
+Thus, the data tends to be separated into distinct categories rather than overlapping.

+### Implementation
+In order to compare the variances between the data, we must first standardize the data, or in other words, center and scale the data.
+If we do not complete this step, we could have attributes that have high variances simply because their numbers are bigger.
+This would lead to incorrect reduction of dimensions.
+We standardize the data by calculating the z-scores for each data point [insert equation here].
+After standardizing the data, we need to compute the covariance or correlation matrix in order to find the variances of the various attributes.
+Then, using the SVD of this matrix, we can see which attributes are most important (using the highest eigenvalues).

+With each eigenvalue we can also find the associated eigenvector (called a principal component), and project the data onto these principal components.
+Projecting a matrix onto a vector thus reduces the dimension and allows us to complete dimensionality reduction!